Tropical intersection homology: Derived categories of locally graded sheaves

 \section{Derived categories of locally graded sheaves}

-As in Goresky-MacPherson's intersection complex \cite{GoreskyMacPhersonIntersectionhomologyII83}, the tropical intersection complex has a sheaf-theoretic characterization (Section \ref{sec:Intersection-product-and-1} and Subsection \ref{subsec:Knneth-formula}) using a kind of truncation functors.
+Deligne suggested sheaf-theoretic construction and characterization of intersection complex, and it was established in a paper written by Goresky-MacPherson \cite{GoreskyMacPhersonIntersectionhomologyII83}.
+Similarly, the tropical intersection complex has a sheaf-theoretic characterization (Section \ref{sec:Intersection-product-and-1} and Subsection \ref{subsec:Knneth-formula}) using a kind of truncation functors.
 As we have seen in Subsection \ref{subsec:Local-computations}, our truncation functors should involve filtrations (or we should say grades).
 Hence we use derived categories of sheaves of graded modules.

 However, there is a techinical problem.
 Later (Theorem \ref{thm:Verdier-duality-1}, Proposition \ref{prop:comparison of 2 definition-1}), we will prove that $D(\Fil_{*}^{\Lambda}IC_{\Trop,\geom}^{p,*})$ also satisfies the sheaf-theoretic characterization, and hence prove Poincar\'{e}-Verdier duality.
 For each stratum $\relint S$ ($S\in\Lambda$), the filtration $\Fil_{S}^{k}IC_{\Trop,\geom}^{p,*}$ ($k\geq1$) was extended by $0$ from an open neighborhood $W_{S}$ of $\relint S$.
 Of course, for $x\notin\relint S$, the stalk of $\Fil_{S}^{k}IC_{\Trop,\geom}^{p,*}$($k\geq1$) at $x$ is $0$, but the costalk can be non-zero, i.e.,